DhruvaSambrani/dhruvasambrani.github.io/cv.md

 I also occasionally dabble in photography, though I don\'t consider myself to be very good at it .
 Visit my [Photography Page](https://dhruvasambrani.github.io/photography/index) for a peek at some of my photos!

+### Blog

+I\'ve started a [new blog](https://dhruvasambrani.github.io/blog), lets see how it goes!

 ### Convener, Turing Club | IISER-M | 2019-20

-Convener of the Turing Club of IISER Mohali in the academic year of 2019-20.
+Convener of the Turing Club of IISER Mohali in the academic year of 2019-20, and the interim Convener for 2020-21

 ### Coding and Programming